matrix-org/matrix-hookshot/docs/advanced/workers.md

   redisUri: "redis://redis-host:6379"
 ```

-Note that if [encryption](./encryption.md) is enabled, you cannot enable this configuration.
-Worker mode is not yet supported with encryption.
+Note that if [encryption](./encryption.md) is enabled, you MUST enable the `cache` config but NOT the `queue` config.
+Workers require persistent
+storage in Redis, but cannot make use of worker-mode queues.

 Once that is done, you can simply start the processes by name using yarn:
 ```